-The capital expenditure of three of five projects were assessed as both prudent and efficient.
-The exceptions are the Trunk Mains - Valve and Main Inspection and Remediation Program and the North Pine Pump Station - Surge Compressor and Switchboard Replacement.
+The capital expenditure of all five projects were assessed as both prudent and efficient.
+For the Trunk Mains - Valve and Main Inspection and Remediation Program only the proposed 2012/13 expenditure was assessed as efficient and for the North Pine Pump Station - Surge Compressor and Switchboard Replacement the expenditure excluding the building was assessed as efficient.

-Table 73 provides an overview of the final assessment made for each project of the project sample chosen for assessment of prudency and efficiency
+Table 76 provides an overview of the final assessment made for each project of the project sample chosen for assessment of prudency and efficiency